MRGS/gamecurious-site/make.md

 ### Autres ressources - Other resources

+[Open Pixel Project](https://www.openpixelproject.com/) - a collaborative effort to create freely available art assets for games, shared in the public domain!
+That means anyone is free to edit, rip, steal, use, share or do whatever you wish with these assets in any way, without any obligations to the project creators!

 [GameDev Notebook](https://drive.google.com/open?id=1iFpnj2JOtNJUlkB9o8fYkaxGcKd5THo-) - Nous avons pris un carnet qui avait été distribué lors de la conférence GDC, et nous l'avons modifiés!
 Amusez-vous et sentez-vous libres de remixer!
 (Anglais seulement) <br> We hacked a Notebook that was distributed at GDC.
 Enjoy and feel free to remix!